 Instead I spent several iterations on a feature I really wanted to have for the new require: Bundles (not packages).
 A bundle is a single file, which represents a directory with multiple modules.
 Hence multiple modules can be loaded with one HTTP request, which can reduce the network traffic significantly.
 But more on this later… Continue reading JS require() for browsers – better, faster, stronger

 Update: This article is obsolete.
-After some more research I’ve found an even better way to create perfect web-fonts in 3 steps.
-Over at Flowy Apps there’s even a magic web-font generator called Fontie, which does all the work for you…
+After some more research I’ve found an even better way to create perfect web-fonts in 3 steps and created a web-font generator tool called Fontie, which does all the work for you…

 I’m using web-fonts for quite a while now, and I really love them – somehow.
 On the one hand web-fonts finally give us designers the ability to create really individual websites, but on the other hand this freedom doesn’t come for free.
 The cost is the quite complex handling of web-fonts.
 Starting with the different formats (woff, etf, ttf, svg) different browsers expect for the font-data, continuing with the CSS needed to include fonts into your styles and not really ending with the mess you could get into when trying to find a legal font you could use on a website.